-Its just a benchmark and a rough direction based on what hundreds of people do.
+It’s just a benchmark and a rough direction based on what hundreds of people do.

-Do you know that as per our survey 75% of the people who bought a 2nd hand car, did not take any loan.
+Do you know that as per our survey 75% of the people who bought a 2nd hand car, did not take any loan?

-However when it came to those who bought a new car, 69% of them took a car loan and their average loan was 2/3rd value of the car price (rest 1/3 was down payment)
+However, when it came to those who bought a new car, 69% of them took a car loan and their average loan was 2/3rd value of the car price (rest 1/3 was down payment)

 The amount of loan you take will depend on the price of the car, your capacity to pay the downpayment, your views about debt in life.
 I personally think a person should have the capacity to pay for full car value and only in extreme cases one should go for a car loan as its a depreciating asset anyways.

-Below is a detailed information salary wise and also thinking wise.
+Below is a detailed information salary-wise and also thinking wise.

 Where as on the other hand, there are people who feel CAR is an important part of life.
-There are various life moments which are linked to your car.
+There are various life moments that are linked to your car.
 Your exotic vacations, long drives and many events in life will not be possible (most of the times an expensive one).

 Who is right or wrong?

 None of the groups are wrong or right, its a view and everyone has the freedom to express what they feel about cars.